orfin/WellCommerce/README.md

 - Twitter Bootstrap 3 as a base HTML framework
 - ZF2 Cache component

-Although WellCommerce does not use Symfony2 Full-stack, every Symfony developer should feel here like home.
+Although WellCommerce does not use Symfony2 Full-Stack framework, every Symfony developer should feel here like home.

 Requirements
 ------------